luismorais14/luismorais14/README.md

 <h2 align="left">Hi 👋!
-My name is Luís and I'm a Computer Engineering Degree Student, from Porto, Portugal.</h2>
+My name is Luís and I'm a Computer Engineering Degree Student, from Porto - Portugal.</h2>

 ###